ameyakarve/Icarus/README.md

 ### get

-This method takes the property `key` as the arguement, and returns the corresponding value.
+This method takes the property `key` as the argument, and returns the corresponding value.

 ```javascript
 /*global define*/